Redocly/redocly-cli/docs/commands/stats.md

     root: ./openapi/api-description.json
 ```

-You can obtain the stats by giving the API alias name, as shown below:
+You can obtain the statistics by giving the API alias name, as shown below:

 ```bash
 redocly stats core@v1
 ```

 In this case, after resolving the path behind the `core@v1` name, `stats` displays statistics for the `openapi/api-description.json` file.
+For this approach, the Redocly configuration file is mandatory.

-### Custom configuration file
+### Use alternative configuration file

 By default, the CLI tool looks for the [Redocly configuration file](../configuration/index.md) in the current working directory.
 Use the optional `--config` argument to provide an alternative path to a configuration file.